 A. Offsite books are located at an off-campus facility in Princeton, NJ that Columbia operates jointly with Princeton and NYPL.
 Click the "Request from Offsite" button in the blue sidebar of the CLIO record and submit the form.
-Materials requested from Offsite are filled within two business days.
+Materials requested from Offsite are filled within one to two business days.

 Q. What do I do if the book/article I want is checked out or Columbia doesn’t own it?

 A. Try these free services

 A. Yes.
 NYU and Columbia have a cooperative agreement that allows reciprocal on-site access.

 A. These are faculty-selected library materials: books, chapters, articles, available for short-term loan.
 They may be print or e-reserves.
 Many library locations have Reserves Desks.
 For more information on loan policies and locations, see the Course Reserves page.

 Q. How do I find out what my professor has put on reserve for a class?